jic-dtool/dtool/README.rst

 in a dataset.
 The Python API also allows datasets to be constructed programatically.

-Dtool is extensible, meaning that it is possible to create plugins both for adding functionality to the command line interface and for creating interfaces to custom storage backends.
+dtool is extensible, meaning that it is possible to create plugins both for adding functionality to the command line interface and for creating interfaces to custom storage backends.